 - Cook in the oven for about 20-30 minutes or until lightly golden.

 - Once done, allow to cool for 20-30 minutes.

-- Be careful you keep an eye when you’re cooking this in the oven as honey contains a lot of sugar and will burn easily.
+- Keep an eye on the granola when you’re baking it in the oven as honey contains a lot of sugar and will burn quickly.
 If it appears to be burning, then remove from the oven immediately.

 - This paleo granola recipe goes amazing with fresh berries and fruits.
 If you’re looking for a super healthy breakfast, then try incorporating some in-season fruits in this dish.

-There is a ton of other paleo friendly breakfasts that you’re able to make.
-Breakfasts range from a tasty grain free porridge right through to scrambled eggs and bacon.
+There are a ton of other paleo-friendly breakfasts that you’re able to make.
+Breakfasts range from a tasty grain-free porridge right through to scrambled eggs and bacon.
 It just comes down to what you feel like cooking in the morning.

-If you have made this recipe before and would love to share your thoughts and any variations you have then feel free to leave a comment below.
+If you have made this Paleo-friendly granola before and would love to share your thoughts and any variations you have, then feel free to leave a comment below.